 First aid for a painful back muscle spasm

-When your back goes into spasm, the first step is to get some immediate relief from the intense pain.
-The initial goal of treating the muscle spasm is to get the muscle to relax, thus relieving the pain.
+When your back goes into spasm, the initial treatment goal is to get the muscle to relax and thus relieve the pain.
 Some effective treatments include:

 Applying ice wrapped in a protective sheath or towel, or a cold pack, to the painful part of your back is another way to help relieve an acute flare up of pain.
 As a general guideline, cold therapy will help reduce local inflammation, which in turn contributes to relieving pain.
 You can use a commercial ice pack or make one yourself.
-For example, you can put some ice or frozen vegetables into a baggie, add some water to smooth out the lumps, double bag to prevent leaking, cover it in a towel to protect your skin from ice burn, and apply it to the painful area of your back.
+Cold therapy can be applied for 15 or 20 minutes, then give the skin a rest for a couple hours before the next application.

-For a severe muscle spasm, you may find movement is too painful and you need to rest.
-When you rest, you can reduce stress on your lower back by laying on your back in bed with your upper body supported at a slight incline and a pillow propped under your knees, or sitting at an incline in a reclining chair with your legs supported and knees slightly bent.
+When you rest, you can reduce stress on your lower back by laying on your back in bed with your upper body supported at a slight incline and a pillow propped under your knees.
+Also, try sitting at an incline in a reclining chair with your legs supported and knees slightly bent.